surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 1.0.6 - August 11, 2022 =
+* Fix: Issue with tax not being calculated when shipping address country is prefilled and only country field is displayed.
+* Fix: Issue with password field not allowing form to submit when hidden.
+* Fix: Added missing tags to settings that are coming soon.

 = 1.0.5 - August 4, 2022 =
 * Improvement: Copy links button and popup.
 * Fix: Don't show copy links if checkout page is trashed or deleted.